FischbachLab/nf-hybridassembly/README.md

 "--output_path", "s3://genomics-workflow-core/Results/HybridAssembly/MITI-MCB" "
 ```

-## The assembly is further polished by [Polypolish] (https://github.com/rrwick/Polypolish): short-read polisher for draft assembly.
+### The draft assembly is further polished by
+[Polypolish] (https://github.com/rrwick/Polypolish): short-read polisher for long reads.
 The polished assembly can be found in the folder UNICYCLER_POLISHED